Pieter-OHearn/codekoala/README.md

     **Example:**
     ```bash
-    codekoala generate-message
+    codekoala generate-message --ticket 54321 --context "Refines onboarding flow" --context-file docs/release-notes.md
     ```
-    This will analyse staged changes and suggest a structured commit message.
+    This analyses staged changes, blends in any optional context, and suggests a structured commit message.
+Use `--prompt-only` to copy the prompt instead of calling the local model directly.

+    **Helpful flags**
+    - `--ticket`: Provide a ticket number upfront (e.g. `--ticket 54321`).
+    - `--context`: Add free-form context; repeat for multiple notes.
+    - `--context-file`: Merge the contents of supporting files into the prompt.
+    - `--prompt-only`: Copy the full prompt (diff + context) to your clipboard.

 - `config`